nsmith7989/nx-post-task-reproduction/README.md

 ## Error

-When running DTE with `postTasksExecution` configured, the following task fails:
+When running DTE with `postTasksExecution` configured, the hook will fail to execute with the following printed:

 ```
  NX   Error completing post run task hook